intelligentmachines/terraform-azure-kubernetes-cluster/README.md

-# Resource Group Module
+# Kubernetes Cluster Module

 ### Description
-This module is for deploying `resource group` resource in Azure using Terraform
+This module is for deploying `kubernetes cluster` resource in Azure using Terraform

 ### Inputs
 |Variable Name|Type|Required| Default |Description|